tonikolaba/BatBat-Game/README.md

 BatBat Game can easy be Fork on you IDE just follow the steps:
 1 - Import from Github - File/Import/Git/Projects from Git
 2 - Import from Workspace - File/Import/General/Existing projects from Workspace(try to find where GitHub have download project)
-3 - Run Game as a Java Application (JDK environment - no JRE).
+3 - Run Game as a Java/Maven/Spring Boot Application (JDK environment - no JRE).

 ```